ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    Encoding considerations: as defined in Section 4 of RFCXXXX.

-   Security considerations: See Section NNN of RFCXXXX.
+   Security considerations: See Section 9 of RFCXXXX.

    Interoperability considerations: N/A

    Published specification: RFCXXXX

-   Applications that use this media type: Section NNNN of RFCXXXX.
+   Applications that use this media type: Section 4 of RFCXXXX.

    Fragment identifier considerations: N/A